rakibulhasan-swe/typescript/readme.md

 # TypeScript

-## Typescript is a superset of Javascript.
-Every JavaScript code is a valid Typescript code.
+### Typescript is a object oriented programming language which is built on top of JS, It is a superset of Javascript.
+Every valid Typescript code is a valid Javascript code.

 ## Benefits of using Typescript
-- Static typing
+- Static typing (checking types in compile time)
 - New features
 - Shorthand notations
+- Increase productivity
+- Less bugs so less testing

 ## Cons of TS
 - Compilation (Browsers dont understand TS code.
 So it transpiled into JS code)
-- Have Discipline in coding.
+- Have Discipline in coding (Type complexities).
+- Limited library support

 ## Data Types in TS
 - Number